koistya/demos/declarative-react-routes/README.md

 # Declarative React Routes

 This project demonstrates how to implement declarative routes in React applications where the list of routes can be represented in YAML or JSON format.
-For example:
+This patterns is used in [ASP.NET Core Starter Kit](https://github.com/kriasoft/aspnet-starter-kit) where the routes need to be compatible with both JavaScript and .NET environments.

+This list of routes may look like this:

 ```yaml
 -